-The next screening in the Bergen Street Film Series on film noir is In a Lonely Place, starring Humphrey Bogard and Gloria Grahame.
-Movie showing: July 14th.
+The next screening in the Bergen Street Film Series on film noir is Fritz Lan’s The Big Heat (1953), starring Glenn Ford and Gloria Grahame, on Friday, September 1st.

-We gather at 7:00pm at Pastor's house —refreshments, and your friends, are always welcome.
+We gather at 7:00 pm (contact church office for location)—refreshments, and your friends, are always welcome.

 WHAT ARE OUR GOALS?

 The standard response to film in Christian communities has been to filter out those things in films we do not like, and be happy with (or permit ourselves to enjoy) those things in a movie that "feel" Christian.
 But like Jesus with the woman at the well, the Bergen Street Film Series tries to fully enter the world of the film (and the worldview of the filmmakers) to understand the assumptions made by the characters and the story.
 We will seek to find points of contact with these worldviews and rather than filter out and retreat, we will discuss, engage and respond to these views on a deeper level.

 Films are not just "things" to be analyzed and picked apart, but are works of art that must be taken in.
 Just as a couplet of poetry might lose its power when analyzed by diagramming it as a sentence, a film must first be experienced in its wholeness before the critique begins.